dwctsai/AceAssault/README.md

 > The "HDRP Wizard" detects that the game is using Unity's built-in render pipeline and asks if you want to convert to the High Definition Render Pipeline.
 Be sure not to convert to HDRP.

+> To disable the "HDRP Wizard" from popping up every time you start Unity, scroll down to the bottom of the wizard and un-check `Show on start`

 ## Technical Implementation

 ### Unity Technologies Used